-Officer decision making at a strategic level is led by the Senior Leadership Team, comprising the Chief Executive, the Strategic Director and Section 151 Officer, Strategic Director, Head of Finance (Deputy S151)

-Officer/Acting S151 Officer from March 2021 - January 2022) the Monitoring Officer, the Head of Built Environment and the Head of Customer Service and Transformation.
-The Team meets formally on a fortnightly basis (moved from weekly since Jan 2023) and standing items of include finance, business policy, governance, human resources. performance management and the delivery of the Council's priorities.
+Officer decision making at a strategic level is led by the Senior Leadership Team, comprising the Chief Executive, the Strategic Director and Section 151 Officer, Strategic Director, Head of Finance (Deputy S151 Officer) the Monitoring Officer, the Head of Built Environment and the Head of Customer Service and Transformation.
+The Team meets formally on a weekly basis and standing items of business include finance, policy, governance, human resources, performance management and the delivery of the Council's priorities.